May 2, 2023

 Rest & Recovery

 Weight lifting for women should also include rest periods.
-Stressing muscles causes damage, and the body's response is to tear down the tissue and rebuild the same muscles stronger.
+Stressing muscles causes damage, and the body’s response is to tear down the tissue and rebuild the same muscles stronger.
+Adequate rest is essential for developing strong muscles and supporting long-term health.
+Rest for about 60 seconds between strength training sets to allow muscles to recover.

 Give yourself time to recover by building rest days into your routine.
 You won’t reach your goals in a day.
 Soon enough, you will see an increase in muscle strength that continues to improve.